-First-year course descriptions are provided in the Registration Guide and in our online calendar.
-Course registration is completed online using the Laurier Online Registration and Information System (LORIS).
+First-year course descriptions are provided in the Registration Guide and in our online Undergraduate Academic Calendar.
+Course registration is completed online using LORIS (Laurier's Online Registration and Information System).

 We recommend that you register for classes early for the best selection and to avoid late fees.

-You will receive an invoice for your fees from Laurier’s Business office soon after you register for courses.
+You will receive an invoice for your fees from Laurier soon after you register for courses.
 You must pay your tuition fees by the date indicated on the invoice.

-We encourage all students to arrive at least one day prior to the first day of term to take care of tasks related to arriving in a new country.
+We encourage all students to set aside time prior to the start of classes to take care of tasks related to arriving in a new country.
 There are many small things – and some not-so-small things! – that need to be taken care of as soon as you arrive in Canada, such as: